 - Sugar Enhanced, (se) – Sugar Enhanced (se) genes increase the original level of sugar in the kernel and slow the conversion of sugar into starch.
 Isolation is helpful, but not required

 - Super Sweet, (sh) – Super Sweet (sh) genes increase sugar content two to three fold.
-Delay planting until soil temperatures reach 70°F, in June.
-Isolation from non-super sweet types by 300 to 500 feet or 14 or more day differences in maturity is required.
+Delay planting until soil temperatures reach 70ºF in June.
+Isolation from non-super sweet types by 300 to 500 feet or 14 plus day differences in maturity is required.

 - Yield = water + nitrogen + space

-- Water stress will reduce overall plant growth reducing yields.
-In particular, water stress will delay silking beyond the time when tassels shed pollen preventing kernel formation.
+- Water stress reduces overall plant growth and decreases yields.
+In particular, water stress will delay silking beyond the time when tassels shed pollen, thereby preventing kernel formation.

 - Side dress with nitrogen fertilizer frequently (every three to four weeks) through the summer to maintain a dark grass-green color.
 Sprinkle one cup 21-0-0 (or equivalent) per 50 feet of row, and water in.

 - Spacing affects yields.
 Crowding decreases sunlight to the leaves, reducing the number and size of ears.
 Optimum spacing is 36 inches between rows with nine inches between plants or 30 inches between rows with 12 inches between plants.
 Allow side shoots to develop, but do not plant in clumps.